 We advertise our contract opportunities on the government's Find a Tender Service (FTS) (above threshold only).
-You can use this to search for our upcoming open and framework contract opportunities.
+You can use this to search for our upcoming contract and framework opportunities.
 Once a framework has been awarded, only the suppliers with a place on the framework can be awarded work.

-Network Rail uses the Railway Safety and Standards Board (RSSB) Rail Industry Supplier Qualification Scheme (RISQS) as a 'Qualification System' under the Utilities Contract Regulations (2016) where Network Rail may choose to select participants directly from the 'Qualification System' without placing a further 'Find a Tender' service call for competition.
+Network Rail uses the Railway Safety and Standards Board (RSSB) Rail Industry Supplier Qualification Scheme (RISQS) as a 'Qualification System' under the Procurement Act 2023 where Network Rail may choose to select participants directly from the 'Qualification System' without placing a further 'Find a Tender' service call for competition.